-- (a) Requests for clinical privileges that previously at the ASF have been exercised only by individuals from another specialty shall not be processed until the steps outlined in this Section have been completed and a determination has been made regarding the individual's eligibility to request the clinical privileges in question. - (b) As an initial step in the process, the Practitioner seeking the privilege will prepare and submit a report to the MEC that specifies the minimum qualifications needed to perform the procedure safely and competently, whether the individual's specialty is performing the privilege at other similar ASFs, and the experiences of those other ASFs in terms of patient care outcomes and quality of care.
-The Administrative Leadership will confirm the request is permissible under any existing exclusive contracts or Board directives regarding a closed service that are in place at the ASF before the request is forwarded to the MEC. - (c) The MEC shall then conduct additional research and consult with experts, as necessary, including those on the Medical Staff (e.g., individuals on the Medical Staff with special interest and/or expertise) and those outside the ASF (e.g., other ambulatory surgical facilities, residency training programs, specialty societies). - (d) The MEC may or may not recommend that individuals from different specialties be permitted to request the privileges at issue.
-If it does, the committee may develop recommendations regarding: - (1) the appropriate education, training, and experience necessary to perform the clinical privileges in question; - (2) the manner of addressing the most common complications that arise which may be outside of the scope of the clinical privileges that have been granted to the requesting individual; - (3) the extent (time frame and mechanism) of focused monitoring and supervision that should occur if the privileges are granted in order to confirm competence; - (4) the manner in which the privileges would be reviewed as part of the ASF's ongoing and focused professional practice evaluation activities (which may include assessment of both long-term and short-term outcomes for all relevant specialties); and
+- (a) Requests for clinical privileges that previously at the Hospital have been exercised only by individuals from another specialty shall not be processed until the steps outlined in this Section have been completed and a determination has been made regarding the individual's eligibility to request the clinical privileges in question. - (b) As an initial step in the process, the Practitioner seeking the privilege will prepare and submit a report to the Department Committee that specifies the minimum qualifications needed to perform the procedure safely and competently, whether the individual's specialty is performing the privilege at other similar hospitals, and the experiences of those other hospitals in terms of patient care outcomes and quality of care.
+The Administrative Leadership will confirm the request is permissible under any existing exclusive contracts or Board directives regarding a closed service that are in place at the Hospital before the request is forwarded to the Department Committee.

-- (e) The MEC shall forward its recommendations to the Board for final action.
+- (c) The Department Committee shall then conduct additional research and consult with experts, as necessary, including those on the Medical Staff (e.g., Department Chairs, individuals on the Medical Staff with special interest and/or expertise) and those outside the Hospital (e.g., other hospitals, residency training programs, specialty societies). - (d) The Department Committee may or may not recommend that individuals from different specialties be permitted to request the privileges at issue.
+If it does, the committee may develop recommendations regarding: - (1) the appropriate education, training, and experience necessary to perform the clinical privileges in question; - (2) the manner of addressing the most common complications that arise which may be outside of the scope of the clinical privileges that have been granted to the requesting individual; - (3) the extent (time frame and mechanism) of focused monitoring and supervision that should occur if the privileges are granted in order to confirm competence; - (4) the manner in which the privileges would be reviewed as part of the Hospital's ongoing and focused professional practice evaluation activities (which may include assessment of both long-term and short-term outcomes for all relevant specialties); and - (5) the impact, if any, on emergency call responsibilities. - (e) The Department Committee shall forward its recommendations to the MEC, which shall review the matter and forward its recommendations to the Board for final action.
 The Board shall make a reasonable effort to render the final decision within 60 days of receipt of the MEC's recommendation. - (f) Once the foregoing steps are completed, specific requests from eligible Practitioners who wish to exercise the privileges in question may be processed.